ZentrovixCompany-Tech/ZentrovixCompany-Tech/README.md

 - ⚡ Fun fact: We operate 24/7 and build both client products and our own revenue-generating platforms.

--🤚 intrested in zentrovix company: use the Url to join Zentrovix community now [https://chat.whatsapp.com/IbE98SSLFASDljg3Dhc5Ec]
+-🤚 intrested in TitanCode company: use the Url to join TitanCode Technologies community now [https://chat.whatsapp.com/IbE98SSLFASDljg3Dhc5Ec]

 <!--
-**ZentrovixCompany-Tech/ZentrovixCompany-Tech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**TitanCodeCompany-Tech/TitanCodeCompany-Tech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: